Banner

 Market Parade@tony twice reported a motorcycle leaning against a shop front on Market Parade, Sidcup last October and was ignored by Bexley Council.
 Not a wise move when @tony is involved.
 The inaction provoked yet another Freedom of Information request.

 A response came from Mr. Tippett who maintained that Market Parade is not part of the Public Highway which he backed up by saying the demarcation line was clearly indicated by differing footpath surfaces.
 (See Photo).
-He went on to say that the motorcycle was not a danger to the public despite it being an obvious trip hazard and did not obstruct any access to premises which if such criteria were essential for a successful prosecution would invalidate many if not most parking offences.
+He went on to acknowledge (†) that PCNs can be issued to vehicles on private land but considered this particular motorcycle was not a danger to the public despite it being an obvious trip hazard and did not obstruct any access to premises which if such criteria were essential for a successful prosecution would invalidate many if not most parking offences.

-@tony countered this by saying that unlike Mr. Tippett he had seen the site and passage was obstructed.
-More importantly he referred to the legal judgment made against a Mr. Robert White who leaned his motorcycle against a wall in Brewer Street, Westminster.
+@tony argument is that unlike Mr. Tippett he had seen the site and passage was obstructed.
+To back his case he submitted the legal judgment made against a Mr. Robert White who leaned his motorcycle against a wall in Brewer Street, Westminster.
 He thought he was safe parking beyond the demarcation line (pavement lights) between public and private property.

 Whilst the Judge accepted that the bike was parked on private land, he said that various precedents had defined a highway as…